mirogula/openshift-nexus/README.md

 Configuration
 -------------

+### Tomcat and Nexus versions
-Optionally you can change versions of Tomcat or Nexus in `.openshift/action_hooks/deploy` file by editing `$TOMCAT_VER` or `$NEXUS_VER` variables.
+You can change versions of Tomcat or Nexus in `.openshift/action_hooks/deploy` file by editing `$TOMCAT_VER` or `$NEXUS_VER` variables.

-If you already had Tomcat and Nexus installed by this application, you can force installation of new versions by deleting `$OPENSHIFT_DATA_DIR/tomcat/` directory in your OpenShift gear:
+If you had already Tomcat and Nexus installed by this application, you can force installation of new versions by deleting `$OPENSHIFT_DATA_DIR/tomcat/` directory in your OpenShift gear: